Syllabary: Difference from abugidas

 The languages of India and Southeast Asia, as well as the Ethiopian Semitic languages, have a type of alphabet called an abugida or alphasyllabary.
-In these scripts, unlike in pure syllabaries, syllables starting with the same consonant are generally expressed with graphemes in a regular way based on common graphical elements.
+In these scripts, unlike in pure syllabaries, syllables starting with the same consonant are largely expressed with graphemes regularly based on common graphical elements.
 Usually each character representing a syllable consists of several elements which designate the individual sounds of that syllable.

 In the 19th century these systems were called syllabics, a term which has survived in the name of Canadian Aboriginal syllabics (also an abugida).

 In a true syllabary there may be graphic similarity between characters that share a common consonant or vowel sound, but it is not systematic or at all regular.
-For example, the characters for 'ke', 'ka', and 'ko' in Japanese hiragana have no similarity to indicate their common "k" sound (these being: け, か and こ).
-Compare this with Devanagari, an abugida, where the characters for 'ke', 'ka' and 'ko' are के, का and को respectively, with क indicating their common "k" sound.
+For example, the characters for ka ke ko in Japanese hiragana – か け こ – have no similarity to indicate their common /k/ sound.
+Compare this with Devanagari script, an abugida, where the characters for ka ke ko are क के को respectively.

 Comparison to alphabets

 English, along with many other Indo-European languages like German and Russian, allows for complex syllable structures, making it cumbersome to write English words with a syllabary.
-A "pure" syllabary based on English would require a separate glyph for every possible syllable.
-Thus one would need separate symbols for "bag", "beg", "big", "bog", "bug", "bad", "bed", "bid", "bod", "bud", "bead", "bide", "bode", etc. Since English has well over 10,000 different possibilities for individual syllables, a syllabary would be poorly suited to represent the English language.
+A "pure" English syllabary would require over 10,000 separate glyphs for each possible syllable (e.g., separate glyphs for "half" and "have").
 However, such pure systems are rare.
-A workaround to this problem, common to several syllabaries around the world (including English loanwords in Japanese), is to write an echo vowel, as if the syllable coda were a second syllable: ba-gu for "bag", etc.
+A workaround to this problem, common to several syllabaries around the world (including English loanwords in Japanese), is to add a paragogic dummy vowel, as if the syllable coda were a second syllable: ha-fu for "half" and ha-vu for "have".

+The Korean script Hangul has been described as a syllabic alphabet as it combines the features of alphabetic and syllabic writing systems.
+Korean letters are written in syllabic blocks with the alphabetic letters arranged in two dimensions.
+For example, Seoul is written as 서울, not ㅅㅓㅇㅜㄹ.